Iceland tourist visa

-Iceland tourist visa is free for Uruguayan citizens.
-The stay is usually short with a period of 3 months and visa expires in 90 days.
+Iceland tourist visa is free for Heard Islander citizens.
+The stay is usually short and visa expires in 90 days.
 Applicant is not required to be present when applying for Iceland tourist visa.
 A total of 6 documents are required for applying Iceland tourist visa.
 You can also find useful tips from fellow travellers.

 6 documents required for Iceland schengen visa

 Negative COVID-19 PCR test result required for all international travellers coming to Iceland.
 The negative PCR test must be issued with in 72 hours of before departure.

 COVID-19 vaccination proof for travellers coming to Iceland.
 The last dose of vaccine must be taken atleast 14 ays before departure.

 Original Passport or Travel document of Heard Island and McDonald Islands with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.